jn1772/EzHLS/Readme.md

-#### EzHLS is a Simple and Quick command line based interactive utility written in python to convert an HLS m3u8 master playlist link to a downloaded media file on disk (merged audio,video).
+#### EzHLS-Downloader is a Simple and Quick command line based interactive utility written in python to convert an HLS m3u8 master playlist link to a downloaded media file on disk (merged audio,video).

 >**What does it do?**